 Tom Hillegass, a Virginia man who runs swimmingholes.org, a website that lists natural bodies of water throughout the country, said the rangers' concern about safety and cleanliness are legitimate.

 "Polluting the waters is a major concern with the reservoirs," he said.
 And, "There's concern about safety because [the rangers] could be liable."

 In Maryland, he added, there's no need to bother with the reservoirs because there are at least 38 natural swimming holes that people could go to.

-Korman, a Baltimore native, prefers coming here than some of the other parks, like North Point State and Fort Howard Park, because it's cleaner.
+Korman, a Baltimore native, prefers coming here rather than some of the other parks, such like North Point State Park and Fort Howard Park, because it's cleaner.

 "We saw the sign.
 We apologized.
 We just let the kids get their feet wet and cool off," Korman said.

 Phillips, who is cordial when addressing trespassers, almost avuncular, let the Kormans slide with just a warning.
 His goal is not to arrest people or issue fines — they don't have that kind of manpower.

 "It's important to get word out on what's safe and appropriate to do," he said.